 26th – 30th June 2019

-The April tour is nearly full, and the June tour is filling fast, so please contact me to check availability
+The April tour is full, and the June tour is filling fast, so please contact me to check availability

 The tour ends after breakfast.
 If time permits we may be able to fit another visit en route to the airport.
 We will provide a transfer to Venice airport to coincide with flights as detailed (see Flight Transfers below).

 Note: the Itinerary may be changed at Tim Syrad Wine Tours discretion so as to facilitate the smooth running of the tour and to accommodate great opportunities for visits or tastings that may become available.